Volunteering is the commitment of time and energy for the benefit of the society and the community.

 Volunteering can make a real difference to your own life and the lives of those around you.
 If you’re thinking about giving up your time we have volunteering opportunities to suit you!

-- Driving one of ART’s fully accessible minibuses (D1 Licence required by test & Drivers CPC Card);
+- Volunteer Mini Bus Drivers (driving one of ART’s fully accessible minibuses (D1 Licence required by test & Drivers CPC Card))

 - Administrative support in the office;